-All wedding photos are stored with three copies on high-security hard disks in different locations.
-This means that all the work is covered for accidents, technical failure, theft, fire or any other disaster that may arise.
+All of the wedding photos are stored with three copies on high-security hard disks in different locations.
+It means that all the work is covered for accidents, technical failure, theft, fire, or any other disaster that may arise.

-The album and the USB drive are both guaranteed for two years.
-This is the guarantee offered by the manufacturer in case of defects in the manufacturing process.
+The album is guaranteed for two years.
+It is the guarantee offered by the manufacturer in case of defects in the manufacturing process.

 Guarantee of the archive:

-After shooting the photos and delivering them, is always kept a copy of all material on high-security disks for two years, at no extra charge.
+After shooting the photos and delivering them, it is always kept a copy of all the material on high-security disks for two years, at no extra charge.

 What is the pricing?